-If no signal is applied at the INPUT CH1[25], the vertical trace position represents 0 Volt.
-This is the case if INPUT CH1[25] or in addition (ADD) mode, both INPUT CH1[25] and INPUT CH II [28], are set to GND (ground) [26; 29] and automatic triggering AT [9] is present to make the trace visible.
+If no signal is applied at the INPUT CHI (25), the vertical trace position represents 0 Volt.
+This is the case if INPUT CHI (25) or in addition (ADD) mode, both INPUT CHI (25) and INPUT CHII (28), are set to GND (ground) (26) (29) and automatic triggering (AT (9)) is present to make the trace visible.

 The trace can then be set to the vertical position best suited for the following DC voltage measurement.
 After switching GND (ground) off and selecting DC input coupling, a DC signal applied at the input changes the trace position in vertical direction.
 The DC voltage then can be determined by taking the deflection coefficient, the probe factor and the trace position change with respect to the previous 0 Volt position into account.

-"0-Volt"-Symbol:
+"0 Volt" Symbol:

-The READOUT indicates the "0-Volt" trace position of channel I by a " \perp " symbol to the left of the screen's vertical centre line in CHI and DUAL mode.
-When Y position is used, this symbol changes to an "arrow" symbol pointing outside the graticule just before the trace goes outside the graticule limits.
+The READOUT indicates the "0 Volt" trace position of channel I by a "\(\percap\)" symbol to the left of the screen's vertical center line in CHI and DUAL mode.
+When Y position is used, this symbol changes to an "arrow" symbol pointing outside the graticule just before the trace goes outside the graticule limits

-If addition mode ("add") is present just one " \perp " symbol is visible.
-In XY mode the "0-Volt" trace position for channel I (X) and channel II (Y) is symbolised by "triangle" symbols at the right graticule border (Y) and above the Y deflection coefficient display.
-The "triangle" symbol(s) point(s) outside the graticule when the "0-Volt" trace position is outside the graticule.
+If addition mode ("add") is present just one "? \bot " symbol is visible.

+In XY mode the "0 Volt" trace position for channel I (X) and channel II (Y) is symbolised by "triangle" symbols at the right graticule border (Y) and above the Y deflection coefficient display.
+The "triangle" symbol(s) point(s) outside the graticule when the "0 Volt" trace position is outside the graticule.

-CURS.I:
+CURS I

 The CURSOR lines marked by the symbol "I" can be shifted by the Y-POS/CURS.
-I control knob, if the CURSOR POS LED [7] lit.
+I control knob, if the CURSOR POS LED (7) is lit.